TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 2. **Processes.** These are your workflows, CI/CD pipelines, monthly access reviews, etc.
    - Arguably, processes are also a human problem stemming from **inadequate management and supervision**.
 We humans are prone to forgetfulness, particularly when guidelines are communicated verbally rather than documented in writing.
 This underscores the significance of establishing structured processes.
    - Absence of a **dependency management and maintenance process** allows vulnerable components to linger in your codebase like a festering wound.
 Unmaintained code and technical debt pile up, ever-increasing the risk of a system.
 Consider using an **{% abbr "SCA", "Software Component Analysis, basically a dependency analyser" %}** to automate dependency checks.
-   - Absence of **DevSecOps and security in the Software Development Lifecycle (SDLC)** can result in easily exploitable vulnerabilities.
+   - Absence of **DevSecOps and security in the Software Development Lifecycle (SDLC)** increase the presence of easily exploitable vulnerabilities.
 These bugs, often considered low-hanging fruit, are favoured by ransomware groups seeking quick exploits.
-By incorporating tools such as **{% abbr "SASTs", "Static App Security Testing, basically a source code scanner" %}** and **{% abbr "DASTs", "Dynamic App Security Testing, basically automates simple black-box pentests" %}**, you can enhance your application's security posture by identifying common bugs.
+By using automated tools such as **{% abbr "SASTs", "Static App Security Testing, basically a source code scanner" %}** and **{% abbr "DASTs", "Dynamic App Security Testing, basically automates simple black-box pentests" %}**, you can identify common bugs thereby enhancing your application's security posture.
    - Lack of **continuous auditing and oversight** may inadvertently lead to breaches.
 Don’t be surprised when your [legacy test accounts bite you in the butt](https://www.bleepingcomputer.com/news/security/microsoft-reveals-how-hackers-breached-its-exchange-online-accounts/)!

 You want your application secured?
 Invest in your talent.
 Review code.
 Improve your processes.
 Stay humble.